mugi000/memoNote/README.md

 # memoNote

 　Produced by umamugi.

-publish document is in note.com .
+　publish document is in note.com

 1. Report about UMA Server and FUNE Server issues.
-  How to do,
-  How did you do?
-  What's builds up system of UMAServer and FUNEServer.

 2. Toooo Easy knowledge to use computer software.(note_uma) How to use keyboard,